Blood Wedding

 What are the membership requirements and fees?

 You do not need to be a member to audition, but successful auditionees will be required to become a member.
 There is also a performance fee which covers venue hire and insurance costs.
-Membership gives you 10% off at the bar, and discounted tickets to our shows.
+Membership lasts for a year from when you register, and gives you 10% off at the bar and discounted tickets to our shows.
 More details can be found on the Membership page.

 What if I can’t make one of the dates in show week?